EMI-Group/evox/README.md

 - 🛠️ **Designed for Simplicity**:
   - Embrace the elegance of **Functional Programming**, simplifying complex algorithmic compositions.
-  - Benefit from **Bierarchical State Management**, ensuring modular and clean programming.
+  - Benefit from **Hierarchical State Management**, ensuring modular and clean programming.
   - Jumpstart your journey with our [Detailed Tutorial](https://evox.readthedocs.io/en/latest/guide/index.html).

 ---